mmlj4/perl_brs_rewrite/README.md

 perl-brs-rewrite
 Written by Joey Kelly

-This script is meant to emulate the wonderful Bible Retreival System software, written by Chip Chapin, but has sadly been abandoned.
+This script is meant to emulate the wonderful Bible Retrieval System software, originally written by Chip Chapin, but which has sadly been abandoned.
 I can't get the original software to compile, though Debian and the BSDs have gotten it updated.

 Aside from the issue above, I have a found a few glitches in BRS, for example: